-A wide range of offshore savings accounts are available in the market, designed specifically for customers who prefer to keep their money outside the UK.
+A range of offshore savings accounts are available that are designed specifically for customers who prefer to keep their money outside the UK.

-Offshore savings accounts are savings accounts which are run from the Channel Islands or the Isle of Man.
+Offshore savings accounts are run from the Channel Islands or the Isle of Man or Gibraltar.

 There are various types of offshore savings accounts tailored to satisfy different needs, for example: